dsternlicht/RESTool/README.md

   }
 }
 ```
 #### Authentication Behavior

-The RESTool authentication system provides a seamless integration with your backend API:
+RESTool provides a configurable authentication system that integrates with your backend API:

-1. **Automatic Login Form Display**
-   - When any API request returns a `401 Unauthorized` status, RESTool will automatically display the login form
-   - After successful login, the original request will be retried

-2. **Password Change Flow**
-   - During login, if the backend sets the `x-password-change: true` response header, the user will be automatically redirected to the password change form
-   - After successful password change, the user is redirected back to their original destination
+##### Session Cookie Authentication

+When using `"type": "sessioncookie"`, the following behavior applies:

-3. **Session Handling**
+1. **Request Handling**
-   - For `sessioncookie` auth type:
    - All requests include `credentials: 'include'` to ensure cookies are sent
-     - No manual token handling is needed as the browser handles cookie management
+   - Browser handles cookie management automatically

+2. **Authentication State**
-     - Login state is checked by calling the `userEndpoint`, which should return `{ username: string }`
+   - RESTool verifies authentication by calling the configured `userEndpoint`
+   - The endpoint must return a user object containing at least `{ username: string }`

-By following these conventions, you can integrate RESTool with any backend authentication system that uses cookie-based sessions with proper return URL handling.
+3. **Login Flow**
+   - When any request returns `401 Unauthorized`, RESTool displays the login form
+   - After successful login, the original request is retried

+4. **Password Change Flow**
+   - If login response includes `x-password-change: true` header
+   - User is redirected to password change form
+   - After successful change, returns to original destination

 ### Pages